KaesDingeling/ButtonPanel/README.md

 # ButtonPanel Add-on for Vaadin 8

+Project was moved to GitLab https://gitlab.com/KaesDingeling/ButtonPanel

-${ComponentClassName} is a UI component add-on for Vaadin 8.
+ButtonPanel is a UI component add-on for Vaadin 8.

 ## Online demo